 - Do employees receive training on the proper use and types of ladders?

 Electricity in workplaces (like a warehouse) can present many-body hazards resulting in severe injuries and death.
 It is vital to understand the basic principles behind the different energy sources used in the warehouse, recognize them, and protect against the possible hazards they produce.
-Other cordless machinery in need of charging stations should be well-identified as they carry explosion and fire risks.
+Other cordless machinery needing charging stations should be well-identified as they carry explosion and fire risks.
 Personal Protective Equipment (PPE) should also be encouraged, especially in cases of battery fluids leak.
 Batteries are known to have corrosive liquids, like sulfuric acid.
 OSHA Electrical Overview and OSHA Electrical Fact Sheet are some recommendations to help define your warehouse electrical safety.

 - Is there proper training for workers on how to handle electrical hazards?